CrowsOfWar/AvatarMod-Docs/classes/ability-data.rst

 - experience to next level
 - upgrades

-There is one instance of AbilityData created per ability, per `BendingData <bending-data.html>`.
+There is one instance of AbilityData created per ability, per `BendingData <bending-data.html>`_.

-An instance of AbilityData can be retrieved by calling `BendingData#getAbilityData(BendingAbility)`.
+An instance of AbilityData can be retrieved by calling :code:`BendingData#getAbilityData(BendingAbility)`.

 Cookbook
 --------